Richard A. Klass, Esq.

 Richard Klass is the quintessential “Court Street lawyer,” as defined by The New York Times, a “street‑smart sharpie with verve, hustle and a striver’s charisma.”

-Mr. Klass serves as a Trustee of the Brooklyn Bar Association, Member of the Grievance Committee for the Appellate Division, Second Department, Former Chair of the General Practice Section of the New York State Bar Association, Co-Editor of the New York State Bar Association’s General Practice Section One on One Publication, and an Arbitrator, Small Claims Part of the Civil Court of the City of New York, County of Kings.
-He has also served as a representative to the Statewide Special Counsel for the Commercial Division of the New York State Unified Court System.
-Mr. Klass also currently serves as a Fee Arbitrator in the Part 137 Attorney-Client Fee Dispute Program.
+Mr. Klass serves as President of the Brooklyn Bar Association; Member of the Grievance Committee for the Appellate Division, Second Department; Former Chair of the General Practice Section of the New York State Bar Association; Co-Editor of the New York State Bar Association’s General Practice Section One on One Publication; and an Arbitrator, Small Claims Part of the Civil Court of the City of New York, County of Kings.
+Mr. Klass also serves as a Fee Arbitrator in the Part 137 Attorney-Client Fee Dispute Program.
+He has been selected for the New York Super Lawyers List.
+He also served as a representative to the Statewide Special Counsel for the Supreme Court’s Commercial Division.

 In 1989, Mr. Klass received his Bachelor of Arts at Hofstra University and his Juris Doctorate at New York Law School in 1992.
 He was the Recipient of the American Jurisprudence Award in Conflict of Laws.
-Mr. Klass is admitted to the following jurisdictions: State of New York (1992); State of New Jersey (1993); U.S. District Court for the Eastern District of New York (1992); U.S. District Court for the Southern District of New York (1992); U.S. District Court for the District of New Jersey (1993); U.S. Court of Appeals for the Second Circuit (1999); and the U.S. Supreme Court (1997).
+Mr. Klass is admitted to the following jurisdictions: State of New York (1992); U.S. District Court for the Eastern District of New York (1992); U.S. District Court for the Southern District of New York (1992); U.S. Court of Appeals for the Second Circuit (1999); and the U.S. Supreme Court (1997).